gtechsltn/idsvr4/README.md

 + A MongoDb UserStore and RoleStore adapter for Microsoft.AspNetCore.Identity 2.2.
 Allows you to use MongoDb instead of SQL server with Microsoft.AspNetCore.Identity 2.2. (not Identity 3.0)
 + https://github.com/alexandre-spieser/AspNetCore.Identity.MongoDbCore

-## A solution for exchanging external (Facebook,Google,Twitter etc) tokens with IdentityServer access token.
+## A solution for exchanging external (Facebook, Google, Twitter etc) tokens with IdentityServer access token.
 + https://github.com/waqaskhan540/IdentityServerExternalAuth

 # Identity Server 3 and MongoDB